WSSukserm/personal-portfolio/README.md

 + JavaScript

 ## Like to Know More?
-Please feel free to view small projects on my [CodePen] (https://codepen.io/wssukserm) or view my [LinkedIn] (https://www.linkedin.com/in/wsnowsukserm).
+Please feel free to view small projects on my [CodePen](https://codepen.io/wssukserm) or view my [LinkedIn](https://www.linkedin.com/in/wsnowsukserm).